ceperr1/ANTH-641_Week-8_ChloePerry/README.md

-Here are my assignments for exercise 1 and 2 of week 8.
+Here are my assignments for exercises 1 and 2 of week 8.